brunch/auto-reload-brunch/README.md

 ### Custom file extensions

-Starting `<unreleased>`, you can configure what extensions count as stylesheet and javascript reloads.
+You can configure what extensions count as stylesheet and javascript reloads.
 By default, any compile file with an extension other than `.css` or `.js` will do a full page reload.
 The `match` option allows you to issue efficient stylesheet-only reloads for other file extensions as well.

 The value of `match.stylesheets` and `match.javascripts` is an [anymatch] set, and so can be a wildcard, regexp, function, or an array thereof.